-Suppose a researcher is interested in the effects of attendance at a charter school in the KIPP network.
-KIPP has been often in the public eye: network schools are emblematic of the No Excuses approach to public education, a widely replicated urban charter model that features a long school day, an extended school year, selective teacher hiring, extensive data-driven feedback for teachers, student behavior norms, and a focus on traditional reading and math skills.
-Not long ago, there was only one such school in New England-the KIPP middle school in Lynn, Mass.
-How good is it?
+Consider the effects of attendance at a charter school in the KIPP network.
+KIPP is emblematic of the No Excuses approach to public education, a widely replicated urban charter model that features a long school day, an extended school year, selective teacher hiring, extensive data-driven feedback for teachers, student behavior norms, and a focus on traditional reading and math skills.
+Not long ago, there was only one KIPP school in New England-a middle school in Lynn, MA.
+How good is KIPP Lynn?
 Angrist et al. (2010, 2012) gauge KIPP Lynn effectiveness using data on KIPP lottery applicants.

-The lottery strategy uses IV to identify the causal effect of a Bernoulli treatment, $D_i \in \{0, 1\}$ , here indicating KIPP enrollment for student i.
+The lottery strategy uses IV to identify the causal effect of a Bernoulli treatment, D_i , indicating KIPP enrollment for student i.
 Let $Y_i(1)$ denote this student's potential 6th grade achievement level if she attends KIPP Lynn, and let $Y_i(0)$ denote her achievement otherwise.
-The observed outcome for this student, $Y_i$ , is one or the other of these two potential outcomes depending on $D_i$ .
-We can thus write:
+Observed outcome, Y_i , is one or the other of these two potential outcomes depending on D_i :

-$$Y_i = D_i Y_i(1) + (1 - D_i) Y_i(0)$$

-= $Y_i(0) + (Y_i(1) - Y_i(0)) D_i$
+$$Y_i = D_i Y_i(1) + (1 - D_i) Y_i(0) = Y_i(0) + (Y_i(1) - Y_i(0)) D_i$$